 4. Where tree removal is necessary, due to disease, storm damage, street reconstruction, etc., a property owner may request

 replacement of tree(s) at no charge.
-A suitable planting site will be determined by the City Forester.
+A suitable planting site will be determined by the City Arborist.
 One calendar year will be

 allowed for request of tree replacement at no charge.

-5. At the discretion of the City Forester and when funds are available, suitable terrace areas may be selected for tree planting.
+5. At the discretion of the City Arborist and when funds are available, suitable terrace areas may be selected for tree planting.